“The need to go astray, to be destroyed, is an extremely private, distant, passionate, turbulent truth.”

 “This is the home of the vain!”

-The world has moved on, rather suddenly, we’ve progressed, and we have a fully developed ‘progressive’ soundtrack… You don’t need attitude when you have Spotify, The Brit Awards and Ed Sheeran.
+The world has moved on since rock ‘n’ roll was last associated with rebellion, rather suddenly we’ve progressed, and we have a fully developed progressive soundtrack… You don’t need attitude when you have Spotify, The Brit Awards and Ed Sheeran.

 We seem to have drifted into the green room of a never-ending awards ceremony, the greatest hits of the history of rock, on autoplay.